settle-real-state-mngmt/task-system/README.md

 - [x] Add relationship to Building Model
 - [] *Change RegisterFormRequest name to *StoreRequest
 - [x] Add fake data to Fakes class
-- [] Clean tests to use Fakes class
-- [] Add policy to check if logged user is owner of the team when adding a user to it
+- [x] Add policy to check if logged user is owner of the team when adding a user to it
-- [] Add specific log channels for each entity
-- [] Refactor tests description
-- [] Check json contains proper error message on 422 tests

 ###